flybywiresim/docs/docs/fbw-a32nx/support/exp.md

 !!! warning
     Please read the above Known Issues list and also use the search of Discord to see if your issue has already been reported.

-    At this time please only report issues via our Discord channel thread:
+    At this time please only report issues via our Discord channel threads:

     [cFMS LNAV+VNAV Issue Reports [NO SUPPORT]](https://discord.com/channels/738864299392630914/926586416820011098){target=new .md-button}

+    [flyPadOS3 Experimental - Issue Reports [NO SUPPORT]](https://discord.com/channels/738864299392630914/926586416820011098){target=new .md-button}

     {--